Tsuda Umeko: Establishment of Tsuda College

 After returning to Japan in 1892, Tsuda Ume once again taught at Peeresses' School, as well as at Tokyo Women's Normal School.
-Her salary was 800 yen and her post was the highest available to women of her era.
-She published several dissertations and made speeches about improving the status of women.
-The 1899 Girl's Higher Education Law, required each prefecture to establish at least one public middle school for girls.
-However, these schools were not able to provide girls with the same quality of education as that of the boys' schools.
+Her salary was 800 yen, and her position was the highest one available to women at the time.
+She published several dissertations and gave speeches advocating for the advancement of women’s status.
+The 1899 Girls’ Higher Education Law mandated that each prefecture establish at least one public middle school for girls.
+However, these schools were still unable to offer the same quality of education as that provided in boys’ schools.
 In 1900, with the help of her friends Princess Ōyama Sutematsu and Alice Bacon, she founded the Joshi Eigaku Juku (女子英学塾, Women's Institute for English Studies) located in Kōjimachi, Tokyo to provide equal opportunity for a liberal arts education for all women regardless of parentage.
 She later changed her name to Tsuda Umeko in 1902.
 The school faced a chronic funding shortfall, and Tsuda spent much time fundraising in order to support the school.
 Due to her enthusiastic efforts, the school gained official recognition in 1903.